Skip to content

 Editing text in an existing PDF is a constant need — names, dates, typos, labels — but PDF was designed as a display format, not an editing format.
 Text is stored as positioned glyph indices, not editable strings, which is why every mainstream tool falls back to one of two approaches: redact the area and stamp new text over it with a substitute font, or extract to another format and re-render.
 Both silently destroy the original fonts, kerning, and exact pixel positioning.
 I hit this wall while building pdf-toolkit-mcp and realised there was no production-grade library that could change the words in a PDF while keeping everything else identical.

 Instead of treating a PDF as a document, pdf-edit-engine treats it as an instruction stream.
 It interprets the content-stream operators inside BT/ET blocks, tracks graphics state — transformation matrix, active font, colour — and modifies the operators themselves.
 Where PyMuPDF — the mainstream Python tool — covers the original text with a white rectangle and stamps replacement text with a substitute font, pdf-edit-engine keeps the original glyphs and just changes the operators that position them.
-A two-tier font system extends embedded subsets on demand: a CMap-only fast path when the needed glyphs already exist in the font binary, and a full re-embed with --retain-gids when they don't.
+A two-tier font system extends embedded subsets on demand: a CMap-only fast path when the needed glyphs already exist in the font binary, and in-place glyph injection that appends the missing outlines without renumbering existing ones when they don't.
 Replacement text has its kerning redistributed across glyphs so the output preserves the original string width exactly — no visible spacing gaps.
 Every edit returns a structured FidelityReport (font_preserved, overflow_detected, reflow_applied, glyphs_missing) so automated pipelines and AI agents can verify quality programmatically without visual review.
 Every function also supports dry_run=True to preview the report before touching disk.

-Shipped to PyPI as pdf-edit-engine v0.1.0 with 628 tests at 85% coverage under mypy strict.
+Shipped to PyPI as pdf-edit-engine v0.2.0 with 1,200+ tests at 88% coverage under mypy strict.
+A 414-probe invariant audit suite across 14 layers runs as a permanent regression guard on every change.
 The CI matrix validates the engine against seven PDF generators (Chrome, Google Docs, four reportlab variants, pikepdf synthetic) with 100% character agreement across all of them.
 Benchmarks on a 100-page PDF: 0.3 s to index 900 matches, 0.03 s to replace on a single page, 0.1 s for a 50-edit batch, under 500 MB of memory.
 The engine powers pdf-edit-mcp — a 38-tool MCP server that brings format-preserving editing to AI agents.

 Python 3.12 + pikepdf